herrevilkitten/holiday-in-ten-towns/Session_0.md

 * Jenna ventured off to find books and research material about the Ice Maiden's Darkness.
 She was directed towards the townhall.
 * Jerod headed off to the temple of the [Morninglord](Characters.md#Lathander).
 * RJ just went around and ended up at Blackiron Blades.
+* Jerod talked with the priestess of Amaunator about the current situation.
+She suggested that Jerod go to the "Northlook"
+* Jenna spent her time asking around the townhall about the Ice Maiden.
+This attracted attention from someone who did not approve of "random people asking questions about scrolls and the ice maiden."
+She was asked to leave.